 • IEOR 185: Challenge Lab (4 units) - Graded or P/NP

 UC Berkeley Students will join the world’s largest extreme entrepreneurship program - The European Innovation Academy - Where they will develop an idea to a tech start-up in 15 days.

 Items to note:

-• Student accommodation will be double rooms in Lisbon, and a bus will be pick students up to take them to Cascais every day (20-minute ride).
+• Student accommodation will be single rooms in Lisbon, and a bus will be picking students up to take them to Cascais every day (20-minute ride).

 • Courses are for a letter grade